-When you press the push-button for a single long blink, three things will happen: the charging voltage will be reset, if an alarm is beeping it will be rest and you will wake up the Bluetooth radio (if you set it to switch it off instead of sleep, see command wm) that you can connect your cellular phone to.
+When you press the push-button for a single long blink, three things will happen: the charging voltage will be reset to normal, if an alarm is beeping it will be rest and you will wake up (actually restart) the Bluetooth radio that you can connect your cellular phone to.
 BMS4S has two ways of communication: a socket to plug in a FTDI adapter and a socket to plug in a bluetooth module of type HM-10 or equivalent.
-You connect with e.g. "Serial Bluetooth" on an android phone and with "BLE Terminal" on an I-phone.
+You connect with e.g. "Serial Bluetooth" on an android phone and with

+"BLE Terminal" on an I-phone.
 These are available for free on Google play and Apple appstore.
 When installed, scan, find and connect to the Bluetooth device.